 Each end of the route has a circular carved stone marker on the ground, which is next to Chipping Campden Market Hall at one end and outside Bath Abbey at the other.
 And between them you follow the western edge of the Cotswold Hills, through woodland and meadows, to hilltop viewpoints, past honey-stone towns and villages, stately homes, churches and battle sites.

 The Cotswold Way is one of 16 National Trails across England and Wales which cover over 2500 miles (4000km) altogether.
 And although it was first suggested over 50 years ago, it was only officially inaugurated as a National Trail in 2007.
-But it’s already become one of the most popular, with thousands of walkers taking on the challenge of the Cotswold Way each year.
+But it’s already become one of the most popular, with thousands taking on the challenge of walking the Cotswold Way each year.

 Where does the Cotswold Way start and finish?